 and

 \end{lemma}

-With Lemma \ref{lem:idcpl} at hand, we establish identification of the counterfactual mappings.
-In order to provide intuition, we first review the identification results for the binary treatment case by \cite{VX2017}.
+With Lemma \ref{lem:idcpl} at hand, we establish the identification of the counterfactual mappings.
+To provide intuition, we first review the identification results for the binary treatment case by \cite{VX2017}.
 Let the treatment be binary so that $\mT=\{0,1\}$.
 Observe that

 holds from the definition when $T$ is binary.
-Suppose Assumptions \ref{asp:ivqr} and \ref{asp:mt} hold with $P(D^1_z\leq D^1_{z'})=1$ and $P(\mC^1_{z,z'})>0$.
-Note that, under the rank similarity assumption, the rank variables $U_0$ and $U_1$ are identically distributed conditional on $\mC^1_{z,z'}$.\footnote{We show this statement in Lemma \ref{lem:3a} in Appendix \ref{sec:a.5}.} Further, from the definition of the counterfactual mapping, if $y\in\mY^\circ$ is the $\tau\in(0,1)$ quantile of the distribution of $Y_1$, then $\phi_{1,0}(y)$ is the $\tau$ quantile of the distribution of $Y_0$.
-Therefore, in view of (\ref{eq:eqcpl}), we obtain the following equation for the potential outcome conditional distributions given the compliers:
+Suppose Assumptions \ref{asp:ivqr} and \ref{asp:mt} hold with $P(D_1(z)\leq D_1({z'}))=1$ and $P(\mC^1_{z,z'})>0$.
+Note that under the rank similarity assumption, the rank variables $U_0$ and $U_1$ are identically distributed conditional on $\mC^1_{z,z'}$.\footnote{We show this statement in Lemma \ref{lem:3a} in Appendix \ref{sec:a.5}.} Furthermore, from the definition of the counterfactual mapping, if $y\in\mY^\circ$ is the $\tau\in(0,1)$ quantile of the distribution of $Y_1$, then $\phi_{1,0}(y)$ is the $\tau$ quantile of the distribution of $Y_0$.
+Therefore, given (\ref{eq:eqcpl}), we obtain the following equation for the potential outcome conditional distributions given the compliers:

 Finally, $F_{Y_0|\mC^0_{z,z'}}$ and $F_{Y_1|\mC^1_{z,z'}}$ are identified from Lemma \ref{lem:idcpl}, and $\phi_{1,0}(y)$ for $y\in\mY^\circ$ is identified as $\phi_{1,0}(y)=Q_{Y_0|\mC^0_{z,z'}}(F_{Y_1|\mC^1_{z,z'}}(y))$ by solving (\ref{eq:cp01}) for $\phi_{1,0}$.